micmejia/bible-dump/AMPC/Acts/Acts 9.md

 And Saul said, Who are You, Lord?
-And He said, I am Jesus, Whom you are persecuting. [^b]_It is dangerous and it will turn out badly for you to keep kicking against the goad [to offer vain and perilous resistance]._
+And He said, I am Jesus, Whom you are persecuting. _It is dangerous and it will turn out badly for you to keep kicking against the goad [to offer vain and perilous resistance]._